dskoda/quests/README.md

 #### Obtaining a Learning Curve

 To generate a learning curve using the command line interface, you can use the `learning_curve` command.
-This command computes the entropy at different dataset fractions, allowing you to see how the entropy changes as you include more data.

-Here's an example of how to use it:
+This command computes the entropy at different dataset fractions, allowing you to see how the entropy changes as you include more data:

 ```bash
 quests learning_curve dataset.xyz -o learning_curve_results.json